leomrtinez/leomrtinez.github.io/_pages/teaching.md

 {% include base_path %}

-Since the beginning of my PhD program in October 2022, I have been actively involved in teaching and mentoring.
+During my PhD program, I have been actively involved in teaching and mentoring.
 Below is a summary of my teaching activities:

 ## Teaching Activities